 Social Media for the Work From Home Mom

-One of the best things about being in the website and social media industry is the ability to work from anywhere.
-For many moms, this can be a viable career and small business, while giving you the ability to have your babies home with you full or part time during the work day.
+One of the best things about being an online entrepreneur is the ability to work from anywhere.
+For many moms, you can create a viable career and small business, while having the ability to have your babies home with you full or part time during the work day.

-While my Little is too active and toddler-like for me to run my business with her asking me questions every 2 minutes at this point, I was lucky enough (and hard-working enough) to have her home with me full time until she was around 21 months old.
+While the days of my Little being not very mobile and active are long gone, I was lucky enough (and hard-working enough) to have her home with me full time until she was around 22 months old.

 I did not work part-time though - I averaged around 45-50 hours per week, on top of being her full-time caregiver.
 Fortunately for me, she was a great sleeper and I was able to get everything done during her naps and after she went to bed - usually working until 11PM or later every night.